TEDxAuckland/tedx-auckland-site/src/_posts/2014-08-13-matt-stone--the-master-chef-of-sustainability-.md

 “The challenge is taking the things you can get and turning it into something delicious.”

-Jamie Joseph is blogging at <a href="http://riseandflow.net">riseandflow.net</a> - movement.culture.mindset.
+Jamie Joseph is blogging at [riseandflow.net](http://riseandflow.net) - movement.culture.mindset.